K4TEL/atrium-alto-postprocess/README.md

  - `score<N>` - the score of the N-th keyword extracted from the page/document

 The `N` value goes from 1 to the value of `--max-words` parameter (5 or 10 by default).

+The example of the per-document summary table is illustrated in the [documents_keywords.tsv](documents_keywords.tsv) file.